xdissent/monowave-eagle/README.rst

 two, which automatically ties you to a 0.1 inch grid lead spacing.
 So we've got a decades old invisible hand pushing us further back towards imperial.

-Of course, most actual devices *manufactured* in a metric friendly country regardless of the origins of their design.
+Of course, most actual devices are *manufactured* in a metric friendly country regardless of the origins of their design.
 That means the overwhelming majority of parts will have data sheets using metric units.
-Every measurement would have to be converted to metric before placing a pad if the grid is set to imperial.
+Every measurement would have to be converted to metric before placing a pad if the grid is was set to imperial.
 And with more and more manufacturers converting to metric, the problem is only going to get worse.

 The good news is conversion is simple in Eagle, because you can freely change the grid back and forth from imperial to metric without altering the pad